subashvugha0810/one-click-hugo-cms/site/content/values/_index.md

       We seek to install in our students a sense of ethics, care and compassion for others through engagement in community service and global citizenship
     imageUrl: img/images-7-.jpeg
-  - heading: ABOUT THE FOUNDERS
+  - heading: ABOUT THE FOUNDER
     text: >
       Mr. Jayapaul Ponnumuthu has been a Teacher, Educator, Academician and Administrator for the past 32 years.
 He started his career at Seventh Day